chronoapp/chrono/README.md

 We use [Poetry](https://python-poetry.org/) for package management.

-Run `poetry config virtualenvs.in-project true` to enable virtualenvs to be created in the project directory.

 In the server/ directory, install packages with `poetry install`.
 In your editor settings, the python path will be at `${workspaceFolder}/server/.venv`.

 Build Containers `docker-compose -f docker-compose.dev.yml build`\